 Internal walls

 Repair category 1

-Notes Isolated damaged wall plaster was noted and repairs may be required at the time of disturbance or redecoration.
+Notes Localised cracked wall plaster was noted and some repairs may be required at the time of redecoration or disturbance.

-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Some loose flooring was detected underfoot particularly at first floor level of the original property, and patch repair may be required.